Does It Make Sense to Fight a Minor Speeding Ticket?

 Similarly to driving at an excessive rate of speed, driving unnecessarily slowly can also be dangerous and unlawful.
 Although less common that a traffic...Learn More

-How Do I Fight a Charge of Failing to Wear a Seatbelt?
-A Charge of Improper Seatbelt Use Can Be a Tough Fight; However, There Are Ways to Poke Holes in the...Learn More
+How Do I Defend a Traffic Ticket for Failing to Wear a Seatbelt?
+A Charge of Improper Seatbelt Use Can Be a Tough Fight; However, There Are Ways to Poke...Learn More

 The charge of following too close is often based on the somewhat arbitrary interpretation of the distance that lacked reasonableness rather than any actual...Learn More